 Carol Lefko, Acting

 Carol Lefko is a veteran casting director of many features, television, and theater.
-Ms. Lefko has recently cast two sitcoms, Pineapple Inn and Lawrence of Suburbia, as well as the feature films the Klansman for director Charles Daniels and Soul Drought for director Dakota Lupo.
+Ms. Lefko has recently cast two sitcoms, Pineapple Inn and Lawrence of Suburbia, as well as the features The Klansman, for director Charles Daniels, and Soul Drought, for director Dakota Lupo, in addition to feature films The Same Sky and The Chosen Guard.

 Carrie LeGrand, Producing